 Florida continues to house one of America's largest prison populations.
-More than 34,000 people return to their communities each year with more than 1,200 of those coming to Palm Beach County.
-Experience shows that approximately one-third of prisoners released from prison will return to prison within three years.
-Continued prison inmate growth creates an unprecedented challenge to local communities who must absorb these individuals upon their return.
-Palm Beach County supports efforts to restore rights to felons and to provide resources to ensure successful re-entry into the regular workforce.
+More than 34,000 people return to their communities from prison each year with more than 1,200 of those coming to Palm Beach County.
+The County supports efforts to restore rights to felons and to provide resources to ensure successful re-entry into the regular workforce.
 Palm Beach County also continues to support corporate tax credits and bond protection for businesses that hire non-violent felons as part of a re-entry program.
 In addition, Palm Beach County supports the criminal justice reform described below: